Highway 166 connector set for repaving work

-A stretch of Georgia Highway 166 connector between 166 and U.S. 1 (Martha Berry Highway) is scheduled for resurfacing next week.
+A stretch of Georgia Highway 166 connector between 166 and U.S. 1 (Martha Berry Highway) is scheduled for resurfacing this week.

 The Georgia Department of Transportation said Friday that the work would take place, weather permitting, from Monday, November 8 through Saturday, November 13 from 7 a.m. to 6 p.m.